MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/application-control.md

 > When [choosing between WDAC or AppLocker][03], it's generally recommended that customers
 > implement application control using WDAC rather than AppLocker.
 Microsoft is continually
 > improving WDAC and Microsoft management platforms are extending their support for WDAC.
 Although
-> AppLocker will continue to receive security fixes, it won't receive feature enhancements.
+> AppLocker may continue to receive security fixes, it won't receive feature enhancements.

 **WDAC** was introduced with Windows 10 and allows organizations to control which drivers and applications are allowed to run on their Windows 10 devices.
 WDAC is designed as a security feature